top of page

 Storytimes, etc.) have served nearly 47,000 students

-To gain a deeper understanding of the content and visuals being reformed, the team has analyzed how the Open Books appeals to learners through its website and social account.
+To gain a deeper understanding of the content and visuals being reformed, their interface layout had been analyzed in terms of how Open Books appeals to learners through its website and social account.

 Web.png